(Disclosure: Some of the links below may be affiliate links)

 Now, we can also compare these results with threshold rebalancing.
 Generally, people using this technique will rebalance each month if the imbalance is higher than a certain threshold.

 Ideally, you should rebalance as soon the imbalance appears.
 But, this means you need to monitor your portfolio regularly.
-This is highly inconvenient.
+Monitor your portfolio is highly inconvenient.
 And I hope nobody does that manually.
 It is what some computers do with automated trading.
 But monthly is more than enough for threshold rebalancing.

 For instance, if your standard allocation to stocks is 60%, but your current allocation is 63%, you have a 3% imbalance.
 If your threshold is 2%, you will rebalance.
 If your limit is 5%, you will wait.